 The ACE family of engines is expected to make 750 to 1,500 horsepower.
 Hybridization may push these numbers even higher.
 But the increased output is not the only benefit of the ACE engine.

 As you can see in the above picture, the ACE engine is closer to a perfect cube than traditional engines.
 This could save critical space in future armored vehicles.

 A standard engine, such as the Cummins 6BT in a heavy-duty Ram pickup truck, just has one piston for each cylinder.
 This piston moves from the bottom of the cylinder to the top, reducing the combustion chamber’s volume and compressing the air/gas mixture.
 Once the gas is compressed enough, it ignites and drives the cylinder back down.

 An engine with two pistons in the same cylinder, moving toward each other, is much more efficient.
-One reason why is that none of the heat from the combustion cycle is lost in a cylinder head, instead it drives the other piston.
-Another reason is that you need half as much piston travel for a given compression ratio
+One reason why is that none of the heat from the combustion cycle is lost in a cylinder head.
+Instead, it drives the other piston.
+Another reason is that you need half as much piston travel for a given compression ratio.

 Opposed piston engines have downsides.
-For instance, Achates Power has had to engine a series of gears so two separate crankshafts can spin a single power takeoff shaft.
+For instance, Achates Power has had to engineer a series of gears so two separate crankshafts can spin a single power takeoff shaft.
 It also needs intake and exhaust valves on the sides of the cylinder.
 Achates uses both a supercharger and a turbocharger to feed certain versions of its opposed piston engines.

 Next, read about why your diesel truck is future proof or watch Dion Anglin, Director of Cummins Defense, explain the new ACE for yourself in the video below: